-To supplement our primary research, we audited the existing official library website and researched the architectural design of the building.
-I also compared analogous indoor wayfinding experiences.
+To supplement our primary research, we audited the existing official library website, researched the architectural design of the building, and compared analogous indoor wayfinding experiences.

 2. Physically navigating around the library space is confusing and challenging, resulting in patrons getting lost and librarians often having to answer navigational questions.